Syd meets... a lot of people

 These meetings, as far as the Church is aware, have never been mentioned before, not in any of the four main Syd Barrett biographies and not on any website, blog or forum dedicated to the Pink Floyd frontman.
 It is a bit weird, seen the fact that the biography already appeared in 2003.

 Normally Syd related news, regardless of its triviality, is immediately divulged through the digital spider web tying Syd anoraks together.
 The Church does not want to take credit for this find, it is thanks to Prydwyn, who contacted the Church, that we now have this information, and we hope that it will slowly seep into the muddy waters of the web.
-(Strange enough the Church post was almost immediately detected by (Welsh) folk music blogs but ignored by the Pink Floyd and Syd Barrett communities.
+(Strange enough the Church post was almost immediately detected by (Welsh) folk music blogs but completely ignored by the Pink Floyd and Syd Barrett communities.
 Is the rumour true that there is a general Syd Barrett fatigue going on?)

 The psychedelic London Underground was not unlike the rapid transit system that listens to the same name.
 The counterculture wasn't really an organised movement, but constituted of many, independent stations with tubes going from one station to the other.
 Some persons travelled a lot, switching from line to line using intersecting stations as apparently Syd Barrett's Wetherby Mansions flat was one, much to the dismal of Duggie Fields who wanted to produce his art in peace.